 casually engage and interact with these experiences.
 Once a product manager

-focuses on getting these experiences tight, the root of the products is about
+focuses on getting these experiences right, the team is on the right track.

 your customers behavior